 West Traffic Division

 Community Traffic Services Unit (CTSU) is one of the specialized units operating as a part of West Traffic Division that works to resolve particular community concerns.
-If you have traffic safety concerns in a particular area, you may contact CTSU at 213-473-0215 or WTD at 213-473-0222 to voice your concerns.
-Also, please see CTSU's information page listed under the West Traffic Division Web Page.
+If you have traffic safety concerns in a particular area, you may contact CTSU at (213) 473-0215 or West Traffic Division at (213) 473-0222 to voice your concerns.
+They also have certified officers that can assist you with proper installation of a child safety seat.
+Please call the CTSU office at (213) 473-0215 to schedule an appointment.
+Please see CTSU's Web Page under "About West Traffic" listed under the West Traffic Division Newsletter Web Page.

 Captain Rolando Solano